 The next course brought me Baked Potato and Cheddar Cheese Soup:

 It was a bit gritty for my tastes, though the bacon was fresh and crispy, and the soup had a good potato flavor without being too starchy.

 My main course was the Animator’ Trio of Veal:

 Michelle’s entree was Lemon-thyme Marinated Organic Chicken Breast:

 The presentation of both of these meals was beautiful.
-If the color of the food in these photos seems odd, it’s because the lighting had shifted to a strong green/blue hue (more on that below) and I did my best to color-correct these pictures.
+If the color of the food in these photos seems odd, it’s because the lighting had shifted to a strong green/blue hue (more on that below), and I did my best to color-correct these pictures.
 Both were delicious.

-The veal is presented three ways, as a tenderloin, pulled, and inside pasta.
+The veal is presented in three ways, tenderloin, pulled, and inside the pasta.
 Each had its own unique texture and flavor, with my only complaint being the small portion size.
 It was all so enjoyable I could have eaten a second plate full.
 The chicken was tender, juicy, and featured plenty of bold flavor on the outside.
 The accompanying potatoes and vegetables were delicious as well as unusually prepared.
 They’re not your ordinary potatoes and veggies.

 For dessert, I chose a Cookies & Cream Sundae:

 My sundae will delight kids of all ages, with bonus cookie bits to be dug out from the bottom, a fun Mickey-shaped chocolate on top, and plenty of sweet chocolate chips throughout.
 Michelle’s sampler consisted of Walnut Cake, Pineapple Financier, and Lemon Mousse, all of which she devoured.